-they talk about the 10,000 hours it takes to master something — a musical instrument, a language, a trade skill, a sport, etc. it is something i have experienced, in my own way, and perhaps gleaned useful insights.
+They talk about the 10,000 hours it takes to master something — a musical instrument, a language, a trade skill, a sport, etc. It is something I have experienced, in my own way, and have perhaps gleaned some useful insights.

-what we may get through an organized training system, or educational institution, is a fairly predictable process, and certain expectations of results. over a set term, the program and its instructors guide us through rudiments to an established creditation or certification. we are focused, loaded with exercises and practice, and shaped into what we aspired to become.
+What we may get through an organized training system or educational institution, is a fairly predictable process, and certain expectations of results.
+Over a set term, the program and its instructors guide us through rudiments to an established accreditation or certification.
+We are focused, loaded with exercises and practice, and shaped into what we aspired to become.

-when you’re in a school of your peers, you get constant outward validation, critique, and influence. if you’re going about something wrong, there’s immediate instruction on the better, or preferred ways. this is arguably important, so as to avoid picking up bad habits, as it were. useful as well if you intend to perform within the boundaries of the road taken by many before. it depends what you want, be it career, predictable opportunities, etc.
+When you’re in a school of your peers, you get constant outward validation, critique, and influence.
+If you’re going about something wrong, there’s immediate instruction on the better or preferred ways.
+This is arguably important, so as to avoid picking up bad habits, as it were.
+Useful as well if you intend to perform within the boundaries of the road taken by many before.
+It depends on what you want, be it a career, predictable opportunities, etc.

-the whole idea of “making a living” is rife with negative correlations. our confidence in our creative capacities, our abilities to produce, our self-certification all comes into question when we dare to venture into the “real world”. we observe how others in our field are succeeding, what’s selling, what’s popular, and what’s acceptable. thusly, we may be very quick to judge ourselves most unworthy of not only recognition, but of support and marketability.
+The whole idea of “making a living” is rife with negative correlations.
+Our confidence in our creative capacities, our abilities to produce, our self-certification all comes into question when we dare to venture into the “real world”.
+We observe how others in our field are succeeding, what’s selling, what’s popular, and what’s acceptable.
+Thus, we may be very quick to judge ourselves most unworthy of not only recognition but of support and marketability.